-If you were like me, you may have had a hard time finding a resource that explains all the benefits of ORTB multi-bid responses or serialized bid requests.
-Most content out there is being pushed by companies that stand to gain from a singular aspect of one of these concepts.
+If you were like me, you might have had a hard time finding a resource that explains all the benefits of ORTB multi-bid responses or serialized bid requests.
+Most of the content available is pushed by companies that stand to gain from a singular aspect of these concepts.
 The purpose of this post is to break down all benefits for both a serialized bid request and a multi-bid response.

-If you don’t know what ORTB is, then maybe you should head on over to ORTB Explained.
+If you do not know what ORTB is, then maybe you should head on over to ORTB Explained.
 If you are already an ORTB aficionado, then let’s dive in.

 What are serialized bid requests?

-"Serialized Bid Request" is actually not an official industry term.
-This is an unofficial term used to describe either a bid request that contains either multiple impression objects or an array of deals eligible fort a given impression.
+"Serialized Bid Request" is not an official industry term.
+This is an unofficial term used to describe either a bid request that contains multiple impression objects or an array of deals eligible for a given impression.
 It is also sometimes referred to as "Consolidated Bid Requests".

 You won't find either of these terms mentioned in the official OpenRTB specification.
 It is simply part of the spec that you can send multiple impression objects or an array of deal ID values.